1. Ghana Herbal Pharmacopoeia: 3rd Edition

 The effective use of science and technology (S&T) has been identified globally as the most critical requirement for economic and national development.
 In order to effectively harness the nation’s human and material resources in the application of S&T, many established institutions have to play their roles within the national framework, in any of the fields of development planning, education and training, research and development, finance and investment, promotion of entrepreneurship, standardization and quality control, and legal and regulatory concerns.
 Since these institutions are numerous with diverse mandates, they may easily become a puzzle for those not conversant with them.

-There is therefore the need to provide detailed information on all these institutions, which form part of the country’s technological capacity.
-It is this need that this documents seeks to meet, with the purpose of facilitating quick referencing, flow of information, and interface activities which are essential for enhancing the support they provide in the national S&T system.
+There is, therefore, the need to provide detailed information on all these institutions, which form part of the country’s technological capacity.
+It is this need that this document seeks to meet, with the purpose of facilitating quick referencing, flow of information, and interface activities which are essential for enhancing the support they provide in the national S&T system.
 In providing this information, the Science and Technology Policy Research Institute(STEPRI)seeks to bring out the essential characteristics of those key institutions for those unfamiliar with them, while making it possible for the institutions themselves to identify others playing complementary roles and thereby foster better linkages in the national S&T institutional framework.

 It is hoped that with the updated information provided in this edition, this document will be found even more useful than the previous one, and fully meets the objectives in its preparation.